Skip to main content

 Placement

-- Professional Practice for Project Management (20 CP)
+• Professional Practice for Project Management (20 credit points)

 Electives

-Elective units totalling 20 CP selected from postgraduate units offered by the university.
+Elective units totalling 20 credit points selected from postgraduate units offered by the university.

 Entry requirements

-To be considered for admission to this course, applicants must have successfully completed a recognised bachelor's degree, graduate certificate, graduate diploma, master's degree or an equivalent international qualification.
+• Successful completion of a recognised bachelor's degree, graduate certificate, graduate diploma, master's degree, or equivalent international qualification.

 English language requirements